Gladiator Training Q&A

 Gladiator training is the first step to entering the Reinforcing Ironworkers Apprenticeship Program.

 3. If I have a criminal record will that count against me?

-Answer: No, in most cases there are no background checks.
+No, most projects don't require background checks.
 However, there are certain jobs that will require a background check, which is mandated by the owner of the project.

 4. What does the Gladiator training consist of?

 The Gladiator class consists of classroom and physical hands-on training which includes, carrying techniques, tying of rebar, rebar identification, and basic layout and placement techniques etc.

 5. How long is the Gladiator class?

 The Gladiator program consists of a free forty hour class with the continuation of more advanced training through our apprenticeship program.